“Have you checked the mailbox?”

 “Would you check the mail again?”

 More minutes pass…

-“I heard you toss my mail into the recycling bin,” she says.
+“I watched you toss my mail into the recycling bin,” she says.

 Using the box is perhaps my greatest daily delight.
-It is where I dispatch everything from insurance offers that cleverly disguise themselves as official looking documents to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the flotsam carried by an endless streams of credit card solicitations.
+It is where I dispatch everything from insurance offers (cleverly disguised as official looking documents) to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the endless streams of credit card solicitations.